Society of Indiana Archivists

 DUTIES OF ELECTED OFFICERS

-3. The Vice President shall perform the duties of the President in case the President is absent or incapacitated.
-The Vice President will serve as Program Chair for the annual meeting, coordinating development of the program and preparation of the budget for the meeting.
-Specific duties will follow those outlined in the Annual Meeting and Workshop Manual.
+7. The Vice President shall perform the duties of the President in case the President is absent or incapacitated.
+The Vice President will serve as chair or co-chair for the Program and Local Arrangements Committees, coordinating development and organization of the Society’s Annual Meeting.

-4. The Treasurer shall maintain the funds of the Society and the records thereof as instructed by the Board of Directors, present written itemized financial reports to all membership and Board of Directors meetings, serve as chair of the Finance Committee, and keep a record of all Finance Committee discussions and actions.
+8. The Treasurer shall maintain the funds of the Society and the records thereof as instructed by the Board of Directors, present written itemized financial reports at all Board of Directors meetings and to the membership at the annual business meeting, serve as chair of the Finance Committee, and keep a record of all Finance Committee discussions and actions.

-5. The Secretary shall maintain records of the proceedings of all membership and Board of Directors meetings, assist the President as requested in creation of agendas for meetings of the Board of Directors and the annual business meeting and notification of members of same, and maintain in cooperation with the Membership Chair and Treasurer the official current membership list of the Society.
+9. The Secretary shall maintain records of the proceedings of all membership and Board of Directors meetings, assist the President as requested in creation of agendas for meetings of the Board of Directors and the annual business meeting and notification of members of same, and maintain in cooperation with the Membership Chair and Treasurer the official current membership list of the Society.
+In alignment with the constitution section 15, the Secretary shall manage the records of the Society and maintain a biennial transfer of permanent records to the designated repository.

 STANDING COMMITTEES

-8. The Program Committee shall consist of the Vice-President, acting as chair, and at least two additional members, one of whom is on-site for the annual meeting.
+16. The Program and Local Arrangements Committees shall consist of the Vice-President, acting as chair or co-chairs of both committees, and at least two additional members per respective committee, one of whom is on-site for the annual meeting.
 The Program Committee is responsible for planning, preparing a budget for, and implementing the annual meeting program.
+The Local Arrangements Committee is responsible for selecting and working with the venue and catering vendors and assembling a program of sessions and information on the annual meeting.

-11. The Membership Committee shall consist of the immediate Past President, acting as chair, and at least two members-at-large.
+19. The Membership Committee shall consist of the immediate Past President, acting as chair, co-chair, or member, and at least two members-at-large.
 The Membership Committee is responsible for maintaining a current membership list at all times, ensuring that all members who desire are included on the listserv discussion list, and recommending and implementing membership recruitment efforts.

 AD HOC COMMITTEES